AJ-MO/hello-world/README.md

 Hello there!

-Not sure how you have stumbled across this, but welcome!
+Welcome!

-I will be using this Github account for schoolwork and associated projects, nothing very exciting for random visits.
+I will be using this Github account for schoolwork and associated projects, as well as a tool for networking in the IT/Cyber Security world.

-This is just for setting up my Github account, and to learn how it functions a little more.

 Thanks for stopping by!